HordesOfGhost/Nepali_Poem_Generator/README.md

 ## Install Required Libraries </br>
 pip install -r requirements.txt </br>

-## Make sure you have CUDA setup for pytorch to load and inference using Transformer, since it was trained on CUDA. </br>
+## Make sure you have CUDA setup for pytorch to load and inference using Transformer models from scratch, since it was trained on CUDA. </br>

 ## Generating Nepali Poem Using NLP </br>